 - Level 3, building on Levels 1 and 2, includes all of the security requirements in NIST SP 800-171 plus other practices

 The remaining practices stem from multiple references as well as inputs from the DIB and DoD stakeholders.
-Due to various considerations, CMMC Levels 4-5 include only a subset of the enhanced security requirements from Draft NIST SP 800-171B.
+Due to various considerations, CMMC Levels 4-5 include only a subset of the enhanced security requirements from NIST SP 800-172 (formerly NIST SP 800-171B).

 CMMC Process Maturity